pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 refer to the library module :mod:`eventsourcing.example.interface.flaskapp`, which is tested both stand-alone and with uWSGI.
 That example uses Flask-SQLAlchemy to setup session object that is scoped to the request.
-The application is initialised using Flask's 'before_first_request' signal.
+The eventsourcing application object is constructed when the module is imported, immediately after the session object has been constructed.

 .. code:: python